CostantiniMatteo/progetto-ir/README.md

 ### Docker-less

+You need to change the BASE_URL variable in `webapp/app.py` with the commented one.
-**Note**: You also need to change three paths in `tweet-tweet-go/src/main/java/cgp/ttg/engine/UserProfile.java` and `tweet-tweet-go/src/main/java/cgp/ttg/engine/Indexer.java`.
+You also need to change three paths in `tweet-tweet-go/src/main/java/cgp/ttg/engine/UserProfile.java` and `tweet-tweet-go/src/main/java/cgp/ttg/engine/Indexer.java`.
 Just swap the un-commented ones with the commented paths.

 #### Prerequisites